seanmapk/Asian-Grocery-Inventory/README.md

 </p>

 ## Project Overview
-This project stimulates an inventory and replenishment management system for an Asian grocery store in 2025.
+This project stimulates an inventory and replenishment management system for an Asian grocery store in 2025, in Germany.

-Many imported Asian products often face challenges such as:
+Many imported products often face challenges such as:
 - Long supplier lead times
 - Demand fluctuations (weekend/seasonal peaks)
 - Out of stock or overstock